warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 - OApp users can set and manage their own application security settings with the help of [Intents](#intent) and [Keychains](#keychain).
 - Each OApp is collectively secured by all the tokens [staked](#staking) on the protocol.

-By decoupling application-layer and protocol-layer security, Warden takes the best from monolithic and isolated security systems and avoids the risks of both.
+By decoupling application-layer and protocol-layer security, Warden takes the best from monolithic and isolated security systems and reducing the risks of both.

 ---